dropseed/plain/bolt-format/README.md

 ## Installation

-### Forge installation
+### Django + Forge Quickstart

-The `forge-format` package is a dependency of [`forge`](https://github.com/forgepackages/forge) and is available as `forge format`.

-If you use the [Forge quickstart](https://www.forgepackages.com/docs/quickstart/), everything you need will already be set up.
+If you use the [Forge Quickstart](https://www.forgepackages.com/docs/forge/quickstart/), everything you need will be ready and available as `forge format`.

-The [standard Django installation](#standard-django-installation) can give you an idea of the steps involved.

-### Standard Django installation
+### Install for existing Django projects

-This package can be used without `forge` by installing it as a regular Django app.

 First, install `forge-format` from [PyPI](https://pypi.org/project/forge-format/):